EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 6 |     foo();
   |     ^^^^^ call to unsafe function
   |
-  = note: for more information, see issue #71668 <https://github.com/rust-lang/rust/issues/71668>
+  = note: for more information, see <https://doc.rust-lang.org/nightly/edition-guide/rust-2024/unsafe-op-in-unsafe-fn.html>
   = note: consult the function's documentation for information on how to avoid undefined behavior
 note: an unsafe function restricts its caller, but its body is safe by default --> lint_example.rs:5:1